Tuck Insomnia Away with Therapy

 The Importance of Sleep

-In trying to maintain good physical health and a sound emotional wellbeing, having enough sleep is important.
-One of the best ways to protect your body against the many stresses of everyday life is to get the right amount of sleep.
-By sleeping seven to nine hours every night, you’re going to feel a whole lot better.
-It can also give you an alert mind.
+Sleep is necessary to maintain good physical health and emotional wellbeing.
+One of the best ways to protect your body against the many stresses of everyday life is to get the right amount of rest.
+By sleeping seven to nine hours every night, you’re going to feel a whole lot better but what if you can’t?

 What Defines Insomnia?

 Insomnia is a prevalent sleep concern that is experienced by a significant number of adults.
 About 30 to 40 percent of the American population is affected by insomnia, says The National Sleep Foundation.
-It is commonly defined as the failure to gain enough sleep, even if circumstances are favorable, causing a person to feel tired and sleepy during the day.
-Even though this condition is more common in seniors, insomnia can also happen to adolescents and younger adults.
+It is commonly defined as the failure to get enough sleep, even if circumstances are favorable, causing a person to feel tired and sleepy during the day.
+Insomnia can affect you at any age.

 Insomnia is a term applied to the condition that is characterized by lack of sleep.
 The condition entails several possible symptoms, such as: